voxpelli/node-format-microformat/README.md

 * **filesStyle** – the filename style of uploaded files, in an extended form of the Jekyll [permalink style](https://jekyllrb.com/docs/permalinks/).
 Should not include file extension, but should include `:filesslug`.
 Defaults to: `media/:year-:month-:slug/:filesslug`
 * **permalinkStyle** – a Jekyll [permalink style](https://jekyllrb.com/docs/permalinks/).
 Defaults to Jekyll's default: `date`

+`filenameStyle`, `filesStyle` and `permalinkStyle` can all be set directly or through a callback that's given some data and that callback might either return a value directly or return a `Promise` that eventually resolves to the value.

 ## Methods

 * **formatAll(micropubDocument)** – `preFormat`:s and formats everything.
 Returns a `Promise`that resolves to an object with the keys `filename`, `url`, `content`, `files` and `raw`.